 Say the government lowers the tax rate.
 That stimulates aggregate demand, which in turn encourages businesses to increase output.
 Lower taxes are expected to stimulate consumption and investment as households and businesses pay fewer taxes.
 Thus, they have more dollars to spend on goods and services.
 The increase in demand then encourages businesses to increase production.

-On the other hand, the government can reduce spending or increase tax rates when it wants to moderate economic growth and inflation.
+On the other hand, the government can reduce spending or increase tax rates to moderate economic growth and inflation.
 This policy is known as contractionary fiscal policy.

-When the economy expands and approaches full capacity, it pushes inflation up.
-The economy is overheating.
-And if left untreated, the condition can cause problems and lead to hyperinflation.
+When the economy expands and approaches full capacity, it pushes inflation up, which is called overheating.
+If left untreated, this condition can cause problems and lead to hyperinflation.
 Therefore, to overcome this problem, the government, for example, increases the tax rate.

 Higher tax rates encourage households to reduce consumption.
 They have to pay more taxes.
 Thus, they have fewer dollars left to spend on goods and services because